Onebot-Nexus/Alert-Host/README.md

 # Alert-Host
-Notifies the host using an audible alert on the host computer.
+Notifies the host using the notification system built into the host machine.

-Requires the Node.js module `play-sound`.
+Requires the Node.js module `node-notifier`.